fallahn/crogine/editor/model_definition_format.md

         //workflow) in the red channel, the roughness in the green channel and the ambient occlusion
         //(ao) in the green channel.
 The diffuse property (both colour and texture map) is used to
         //store the albedo of the PBR material.
 PBR materials are not designed with mobile builds in
-        //mind, however crogine will still attempt to load them. material PBR
+        //mind, however crogine will still attempt to load them.
+For PBR materials to render correctly
+        //an EnvironmentMap must be loaded from and HDRI file (see EnvironmentMap documentation) material PBR
         {
             //see VertexLit for properties.